byronpendason/byronpendason.github.io/_posts/2019-11-13-my-reconstructed-anglo-saxon-calendar-for-2020.md

 layout: post
 title: My Reconstructed Anglo-Saxon Calendar for 2020
 date: 2019-11-13 04:09
-author: byronarn
+author: Byron Pendason
 comments: true
 categories: [heathen worship, Heathenry, reconstruction, anglo-saxon calendar]
 ---
-For details on how I reconstruct my calendar, see my page on <a href="https://minewyrtruman.wordpress.com/the-anglo-saxon-calendar/">the Anglo-Saxon calendar</a>.
+For details on how I reconstruct my calendar, see my page on <a href="/the-anglo-saxon-calendar/">the Anglo-Saxon calendar</a>.
 I will add a couple notes here, however.

 This year has thirteen new moons between the previous   December solstice and this year's December solstice.
 Therefore, the leap month is added between the sixth and   seventh months.